The North Atlantic Treaty Organisation, known as NATO, is a military alliance made up of nations across Europe and North America.

-Formed in the aftermath of the Second World War, NATO's original goals were to secure peace in Europe, promote cooperation among its members and to counter the threat posed by the USSR, also known as the Soviet Union.
+Formed in the aftermath of the Second World War in 1949, NATO's original goals were to secure peace in Europe, promote cooperation among its members and to counter the threat posed by the Soviet Union.

 How Does NATO Operate?

 All members agree to mutual defence in response to an enemy attack.

 "An attack against one ally is considered as an attack against all allies," as the principle goes.

 NATO does not have its own armed forces, but rather coordinates each member nation contributing their own forces, which together are hoped to add up to more than the sum of their parts.

 After the fall of the Berlin Wall in 1989 and the subsequent end of the Cold War after the fall of the Soviet Union in 1991, the purpose of NATO was called into question.

 But the new era ushered in new threats, and NATO's original remit has now expanded.

 These include instability on NATO's eastern and southern borders, terrorism, the proliferation of weapons of mass destruction (WMD), space, cyber attacks, threats to energy supplies and the security threats posed by global warming.